A Private Off-Road Expedition through the Puna Desert

 Manantial del Silencio is a charming rustic lodge set in the small town of Purmamarca.
 The lodge is located in a truly beautiful spot with stunning views and has nineteen comfortable rooms decorated in a traditional style with period pieces and a pleasant pool area.
 Each has large windows overlooking the vibrant colours of the gardens and surrounding mountains and a private bathroom.
 Unwind on the sun loungers by the pool or in the dappled shade of the garden.
 For the ultimate pampering, relish one of the many beauty treatments available at the quaint spa and wellness centre which has free access to the hydro-massage tub.
 A buffet breakfast is served daily and the award-winning restaurant serves Andean and international dishes created by chef Sergio Latorre.
 This elegant hotel is a great spot which to explore the surrounding area, including the stunning hikes around the Cerro de Siete Colores (the ‘Rock of Seven Colours’).

 A well-equipped and rustically elegant boutique hotel found on the edges of Tilcara town, Las Marias has done well to reflect the wild character of the Jujuy landscape and with all the modern luxuries.
 Built in an Adobe design with hues that mirror those of the surrounding countryside, Las Marias’ twelve bedrooms are spacious, luxurious and each has a private terrace with fantastic views.
-There is a good spa and swimming pool to cool off and whilst a buffet breakfast is included in the rates there is only a snack bar offering lunch and dinner, otherwise we can recommend and reserve tables for you at some great local restaurants.
+There’s a good spa and swimming pool to cool off and whilst a buffet breakfast is included in the rates, there’s only a snack bar offering lunch and dinner; otherwise we can recommend and reserve tables for you at some great local restaurants.

 - Nine rooms all with private terraces